jamesdhope/hugo_blog/content/post/watson-mlops/2024-06-20-watson-mlops.markdown

 date: 2024-06-19
 ---

-Agentic systems consisting of multiple heterogenous agents with language models that interact with one another must be monitored for data and model (or concept) drift to ensure that the system is trustworthy.
-Agentic systems that expose smaller, specialised language models to inputs from the environment (or an ecosystem) are particularly vulnerable to data drift caused by out-of-distribution (OOD) inputs.
-The adaptive and dynamic property of agentic systems and their environment requires an equally dynamic approach to detecting drift, re-tuning, evaluating and deploying models (MLOps or LLMOps) to ensure the agents and the agentic system as a whole can be trusted.
+Agentic systems consisting of multiple heterogenous agents with language models (including API calls to external agents) must be monitored for data and model (or concept) drift to ensure trustworthiness.
+Agentic systems that expose smaller, specialised language models to inputs from the environment (or an ecosystem) are more liable to suffer from data drift caused by out-of-distribution (OOD) inputs.
+The adaptive and dynamic property of agentic systems and the external environment (machine and user) requires an equally dynamic approach to detecting drift, re-tuning, evaluating and deploying models (MLOps or LLMOps) to ensure the agents and the agentic system as a whole can be trusted.

 The following diagram provides an approach to automate LLMOps on the IBM watsonx platform: